 , a faculty group convened by the Faculty Director of Community-Engaged Learning and Scholarship.
 Contact CELS@loyola.edu if you'd like to join.

 Grants and Awards

 To promote community-engaged research for social justice, the university sponsors the Kolvenbach Grant Program.
 These grants are available to undergraduates, graduate students, faculty, administrators, and staff.
 Accepted proposed research is done in conjunction with community partners and aimed toward both helping the organization achieve its goals and advancing knowledge in the field.
 Applications are due by the first Friday of the spring semester.
 For more information, see the Office of Research and Sponsored Programs page; contact CELS@loyola.edu with any questions.

-To recognize engaged work done by our faculty, the Faculty Award for Excellence in Engaged Scholarship is given annually to one tenured faculty member who demonstrates extraordinary contributions to Loyola students, community partners, and institutional mission through sustained involvement and excellence in one or more types of engaged scholarship (including service-learning).
+To recognize engaged work done by our faculty, the Faculty Award for Excellence in Engaged Scholarship is given annually in recognition of extraordinary contributions to Loyola students, community partners, and institutional mission through sustained involvement and excellence in engaged scholarship.
 Learn more on our Awards page.